apdigiworld007/Global_Superstore_Python_Analysis/README.md

 └── README.md

 🔍 Key Business Questions Answered
-1️⃣ What are the total sales, total profit, and total orders?

-Calculated using aggregated sales, profit, and unique order counts.

-2️⃣ Who are the top 5 customers by sales?

-Customers ranked based on total sales from 2014–2017.

-Profit included for business context.

-3️⃣ How do monthly sales and profit trends change over time?

-Monthly trends analyzed for each year (2014–2017).

-Helps identify seasonality and performance patterns.

-4️⃣ Which product categories generate the most sales?

-Sales and profit aggregated by product category.

-5️⃣ Which states contribute the highest revenue?

-State-wise sales and profit analysis.

-Identifies top-performing U.S. states.

-6️⃣ Which products are loss-making?

-Products with negative total profit identified for cost and pricing review.
+1- Total Sales, Total Profit, Total Orders (2014–2017) 2- Monthly Sales & Profit for year 2014 to 2017
+3- Product Categories — Which categories generate the most sales?(2014-2017) 4- Which states contribute the highest revenue?(2014-2017 USA) 5- Which products are loss-making?
+(Negative Profit) 6- Top 5 Customers by Sales

 ✅ Data Validation